Engid/superfun/first-impressions.md

 # First Impressions

 As I said before, my first *real* (and very serious) language was [JavaScript](https://www.destroyallsoftware.com/talks/wat).
-Despite its own weirdness, its syntax and semeantics feels like *home*, so it's what I compare to when I learn a new language.
+Despite its own weirdness, its syntax and semantics feels like *home*, so it's what I compare to when I learn a new language.
 Lisp was hard because it felt like everything was upside down and inside out.
-C++ was full of pointer pitfalls.
-Python was like writing prose.
+C++ was full of pointer pitfalls and compilation errors.
 Every new language one learns has its awkward learning moments, so just like the rest, learning SuperCollider has felt like.. *"Wat?"*.

 ## Scope and Nope, Functions and Funtime!